Reconstructing the Arches I: Constraining the Initial Conditions

 \subsection{Initial Mass Function}

 It has been discussed whether the IMF of the Arches cluster deviates from the norm, with a flattened distribution (for massive stars) with respect to a Salpeter IMF.
-Determining the IMF of a star cluster is not a straight-forward process.
-The present-day mass function (PDMF) of a cluster is the result of stellar evolution and dynamical effects.
-In addition, selection effects then shape the observed MF, which will use in the following for the comparison with our models.
-We do not take into account stellar evolution, and we use the initial masses of stars to determine the observed mass function (using the present-day masses of stars would change the MF only for stars with $m>50\,\msun$).
-We also correct the observed MF for the incompleteness of the data, however, the observed MF can differ from the underlying IMF due to the selection of stars inside $R<0.4\,\pc$
+Determining the IMF of a star cluster from its present-day mass function (PDMF) is not a straight-forward process as the PDMF is the result of stellar evolution and dynamical effects.
+Additional difficulties arise from observational limitations like crowding.
+In the following, we will use the observed MF for the comparison with our models.
+Since we do not take into account stellar evolution in our models, the observed MF is determined using the initial masses of stars (using the present-day masses of stars would change the MF only for stars with $m>50\,\msun$).
+We also correct the observed MF for the incompleteness of the data.
+The observed MF can still differ from the underlying IMF due to the selection of stars inside $R<0.4\,\pc$.